La chercheuse d’esprit, a Pantomime Ballet

 (MIDI version)

-Again, the orchestral parts are not extant; the reduction is presented here.
-The music seems to be programmatic, and so this may have included some pantomime.
+The orchestral parts are not extant; the reduction is presented here.

 7 Pas Seul